int19h/jbomohi/dict/cmagnitude/comments.md

 The "tre" is from the name, not a rafsi, if that is what you are thinking.
 It is obligatory only in the sense of preserving the etymology/word.

+## 2015-07-11T19:24:00Z — gleki (comment 2240, in reply to 2239)

+Re: carmi?

+krtisfranks wrote:
+> gleki wrote:
+> > krtisfranks wrote:
+> > > the Richter scale probably does deserve its own word like "ri'iktre"
+> >
+> > {rikteritre} if -tre is obligatory.
+>
+>
+> The "tre" is from the name, not a rafsi, if that is what you are thinking.
+> It is obligatory only in the sense of preserving the etymology/word.

+then just {rikteri} with even better mnemonic.